About Board Game Academics

-Board Game Academics is a peer-reviewed journal published by the editorial board of BGA.
-Board Game Academics publishes articles and reviews discussing the role of tabletop board games, card games, roleplaying games, and other analog gaming experiences in achieving the stated goals of the higher education community.
+Board Game Academics is an organization that publishes articles and essays, holds conferences, and provides consulting support to organizations discussing the role of tabletop board games, card games, roleplaying games, and other analog gaming experiences in achieving the stated goals of the higher education community.

 Our Story